What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 What numbers of plastic are safe for water bottles The Numbers Behind Water Bottles

 Have you ever considered the logos with numbers or recycling symbols at the bottom of plastic bottles and containers?
 You should.
-They tell you what kind of plastic the product is made from.
-It is the key to becoming a better recycler because not all plastics are equal.
-So, the better you know about your plastics, the safer it is for your family and the environment.
+These symbols tell you what kind of plastic the product is made from, which is the key to becoming a better recycler.
+Not all plastics are equal.

 The Numbers Behind Plastic Water Bottles

-If you’ve been concerned, understanding the differences between types of plastic will help you make better decisions in choosing and recycling plastics.
 Here is some information on the various recycling symbols and numbers.
 How do you know which plastics are safe for you?
 Find out here:

 What numbers of plastic are safe for water bottles The Numbers Behind Water Bottles